sabertazimi/awesome-notes/notes/Web/CSS/CSSDesignNotes.md

   - Place the most important content above the fold, and lead users down the page when there is more content to see.
   - Provide specific examples of your site's content.
-- Prompt Actions and Navigations:
+- Prompt Actions and Navigation:
   - Include clear, descriptive link labels that resonate with your users.
   - Emphasize high-priority tasks with a clear visual hierarchy.
   - Locate primary navigation in a highly noticeable place.